coleschuelke/game-engine/doc/tournament-instructions.md

 Obstacle Course: Command a quadcopter to pop two balloons and return to the start position as quickly as possible.

-## Important Dates
-- April 27: Pre-tournament starts.
-- May 3: First pre-tournament evaluation date. `game-engine` code tagged `release` is evaluated at 9 am. `release` code will be pulled and evaluated every week day at 9 am thereafter until the end of the pre-tournament.
-- May 12: Final pre-tournament evaluation at 9 am.
-Final map of arena released: this is the map that will be used on the day of the tournament.
-- May 14: Tournament code for both obstacle course (game-engine) and vision test must be tagged 'release' by 9 am.
-- May 16, Tournament day.
-2 to 5 pm.

 ## Obstacle Course Notes

 ### Interface